AhmedAbdelaty2/openstore/README.md

 - when the blue sync is pressed only the data of that item will be updated

 ### `tip`
-- when hitting https://captello.firebaseio.com/products/1.json it gets me the data of the item with id = 2 and that also happens with all items, so I took a benefit of it to make sure that the data changes
+- when hitting https://captello.firebaseio.com/products/1.json it gets me the data of the item with `id = 2` and that also happens with all items, so I took a benefit of it to make sure that the data changes

+### gif
 ![gif](./sample.gif)